Complete Guide on website development life cycle

 Prototyping:

-A prototype is a working version of the website.
-It shows how the final product will look and work.
-Prototyping lets designers and developers test a web page's usability.
-They can then gather feedback and make changes before development starts.
+A prototype is a functional version of the website that demonstrates how the final product will look and operate.
+Prototyping allows designers and developers to test the website's usability, gather feedback, and make adjustments before development begins.

 3.Development

-In this stage, developers use code to turn the designs into a working website.
-They also add the core features.
+In this phase, the website begins to take shape as developers use code to transform the designs into a functional site, incorporating the core features.

 Front-End: